cjtrowbridge/astria/README.md

 # astria v13
+*An availability framework.*

-An availability framework.
-Connecting disparate data sources, we facilitate excellent user interfaces that scale.
+Connecting disparate data sources, we facilitate excellent user interfaces that scale effortlessly to immense complexity and volume.